Dick Tracy (1990 film): Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 56 reviews, with an average rating of 5.9/10.
-The site's critics consensus reads: "Dick Tracy is stylish, unique, and an undeniable technical triumph, but it ultimately struggles to rise above its two-dimensional artificiality."
-On Metacritic, the film has a weighted average score of 68 out of 100, based on 24 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63%, based on 59 reviews, with an average rating of 5.9/10.
+The site's critics' consensus reads: "Dick Tracy is stylish, unique, and an undeniable technical triumph, but it ultimately struggles to rise above its two-dimensional artificiality."
+On Metacritic, the film has a weighted average score of 68 out of 100, based on 24 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

-Roger Ebert gave the film four stars in his review, arguing that Warren Beatty succeeded in creating the perfect tone of nostalgia for the film.
-Ebert mostly praised the matte paintings, art direction and prosthetic makeup design.
+Roger Ebert of the Chicago Sun-Times gave the film four stars out of four in his review, arguing that Warren Beatty succeeded in creating the perfect tone of nostalgia for the film.
+Ebert praised mostly the matte paintings, art direction and prosthetic makeup design.
 "Dick Tracy is one of the most original and visionary fantasies I've seen on a screen," he wrote.

 Vincent Canby of The New York Times wrote, "Dick Tracy has just about everything required of an extravaganza: a smashing cast, some great Stephen Sondheim songs, all of the technical wizardry that money can buy, and a screenplay that observes the fine line separating true comedy from lesser camp."

 Owen Gleiberman of Entertainment Weekly gave a mixed review, but was impressed by Madonna's performance.
 "Dick Tracy is an honest effort but finally a bit of a folly.
 It could have used a little less color and a little more flesh and blood," Gleiberman concluded.

 In his heavily negative review for The Washington Post, Desson Thomson criticized Disney's hyped marketing campaign and the film in general.
 "Dick Tracy is Hollywood's annual celebration of everything that's wrong with Hollywood," he stated.

 Peter Travers of Rolling Stone wrote that Warren Beatty, at 52 years old, was too old for the part.
-He also found similarities with Batman (1989), in which both films involve "a loner hero, a grotesque villain, a blond bombshell, a marketable pop soundtrack and a no-mercy merchandising campaign," Travers continued.
+He also found similarities with Batman, in that both films involve "a loner hero, a grotesque villain, a blond bombshell, a marketable pop soundtrack and a no-mercy merchandising campaign", Travers continued.
 "But Batman possesses something else: a psychological depth that gives the audience a stake in the characters.
 Tracy sticks to its eye-poppingly brilliant surface.
 Though the film is a visual knockout, it's emotionally impoverished."

 Although Max Allan Collins (then a Dick Tracy comic-strip writer) had conflicts with Disney concerning the novelization, he gave the finished film a positive review.
-He praised Beatty for hiring an elaborate design team and his decision to mimic the strip's limited color palette.
-Collins also enjoyed Beatty's performance, both the prosthetic makeup and characterization of the rogues gallery, as well as the Stephen Sondheim music.
+He praised Beatty for hiring an elaborate design team, and his decision to mimic the strip's limited color palette.
+Collins also enjoyed Beatty's performance, the prosthetic makeup, and characterization of the rogues gallery, as well as the Stephen Sondheim music.
 However, he believed the filmmakers still sacrificed the storyline in favor of the visual design.

 Accolades

-The film was nominated for seven Academy Awards (winning three), the film is currently tied with Black Panther for having the most wins for a comic book or comic strip movie.
+The film was nominated for seven Academy Awards (winning three).
+The film is currently tied with Black Panther for having the most wins for a comic book or comic strip movie.